 Rinse the beans well and pick them over.
-Discard any malformed beans or any small stones you might find.
+Discard any malformed beans or small stones you might find.

 Transfer the beans to the slow cooker.
-Add 1 1/2 quarts of water to the pot.
+Add 1 1/2 quarts of water to the ceramic insert.

 Add the onion, carrot, celery, bay leaves, garlic, celery flakes, parsley sprigs, and freshly ground black pepper.